Since I made my way through to the industry, I always wanted to go deeper and understand the nuts and bolts of the applications I was working on.

 Surprisingly, in this new place my brain suppressed the thought about becoming a software developer for some time as there was a bunch of new stuff to learn.
 From my current perspective many of these things were key in becoming a good developer in the future.
 I learned about how to work efficiently in a team, how to take ownership, how to consult ideas with peers and with clients I was working for, how to be a partner for these clients, and how to provide them business value instead of marking tickets as tested and ready for deployment and considering this a job well done.

 And it did work.
 Around 6 months later I felt ready.
-I got an internal recruitment interview scheduled with one of the RoR developers.
-Despite making a few mistakes and not answering every question, I passed it and was accepted as a Junior RoR Developer.
+I got an internal recruitment interview scheduled with one of the Ruby on Rails developers.
+Despite making a few mistakes and not answering every question, I passed it and was accepted as a Junior Ruby on Rails Developer.

 Once again I learned that, with a bit of determination and some hard work, almost anything is possible.